Chief Executive Officer

 As a past Engineering Technical Center leader, his responsibilities included efficient operational support for manufacturing; speeding new products to market through process development and scale-up; and delivering innovation in process R&D discovery.
 He also led process development for acrylic monomers, with responsibilities that included development and start-up of the world’s largest acrylic acid production plant.
 Most recently, Frank was the VP of Engineering at Draths Corp. where he led process R&D, Engineering, and Manufacturing.
 During that time he successfully scaled up fermentation and isolation of a proprietary organism, and produced the first hundred-kilogram commercial material from it.
 Frank is a Chemical Engineering graduate of Drexel University.

-With a unique perspective informed by years invested at the intersection of marketing strategy and commercial activation, Duncan draws upon broad experience within both industrial and consumer businesses across multiple verticals.
-Prior to joining Renmatix, he served as a management consultant specializing in topline revenue growth.
-Duncan worked to profitably increase market share for blue chip clients on engagements across the globe, in: Chemicals, Energy, Metals, Sustainable Technology, Pharmaceuticals, Packaging, Food Ingredients, and a wide range of Consumer Packaged Goods – including many categories within the Beverage space.
-Before his consulting career, Duncan held various marketing roles ranging from FMCG Brand Manager to Vice President and Board Member at an innovative oil and gas technology startup.
-Duncan received his MBA from the Darden Graduate School of Business (University of Virginia), including studies at IESE (Instituto de Estudios Superiores de la Empresa) in Barcelona and the UVA School of Law.
-At the University of Calgary, he graduated with a BA in Political Science (International Relations), where his nomination for the Rhodes Scholarship highlighted additional awards and distinctions, including a CIAU national football championship.
+Prior to joining Renmatix, Duncan served as a management consultant specializing in topline revenue growth.
+He worked with blue chip clients on engagements for different verticals around the world, including: Chemicals, Energy, Metals, Pharmaceuticals, and a wide range of Consumer Packaged Goods.
+Previously Duncan worked as a Brand Manager (FMCG), and Vice President (elected to the Board) at an oil and gas technology startup.
+He received an MBA from the Darden Graduate School of Business (University of Virginia), including studies at IESE (Instituto de Estudios Superiores de la Empresa) in Barcelona, and the UVA School of Law.
+Duncan’s BA was completed as the University of Calgary’s Rhodes nominee, with a Vanier Cup national football championship.